Realist Retrieval

 Realist Retrieval in the Theater of War

 There are many advantages to viewing theological retrieval from a realist perspective.
-I will mention only one.
+I will mention only one other.
 This may hold no interest for the entrenched academic; but those who are curious about the retrieval of the classical and Reformed political tradition may find it exceedingly interesting.
 In a war there are not only distinct theaters and points of attack, but also differing tasks fit to positions on the field.
 In modern warfare there is an air war and ground war.
 In premodern warfare there was siegecraft.
 Taking a city often required toilsome siegeworks.
 Without getting further into the analogy, this will explain part of why the payoff to retrieval work seems so slow or even empty.

 Over the past few weeks, I have been posting the quotations I am stockpiling from the Decades of Heinrich Bullinger.
 These are from his section on God’s law, stretching from the second to third decades of his sermons.
 It was brought to my attention that Bullinger’s standards for the just use of force do not permit overthrow of a tyrant.
 That is true “on paper,” or in isolation.
 I share the lament of my fellow reader of old books.